njzjz/deepmd-gnn/README.md

 and rebuilds the neighbor list for ghost atoms.
 However, this approach is very inefficient.

-The alternative approach is to use the mapping passed from LAMMPS, which does not support MPI.
+The alternative approach for the MACE model (note: NequIP doesn't support such approach) is to use the mapping passed from LAMMPS, which does not support MPI.
 One needs to set `DP_GNN_USE_MAPPING` when freezing the models,

 ```sh